karammasad/hebSemanticSearch/README.md

-# HEB XOXO Product Retrieval and Reranking System
+# HEB Product Retrieval and Reranking System

 This project implements a **hybrid retrieval and reranking pipeline** for matching queries to product descriptions.
 It combines **OpenAI embeddings**, **FAISS (or NumPy fallback)** for similarity search, and a **cross-encoder model** for reranking.